William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

                                          Nr, KEr}
 ~~~~

-If the responder fails in processing the optimized rekey request, it replies with the corresponding error message to the initiator.
-After receiving the error response, the initiator SHOULD retry a regular rekey.

 # Optimized Rekey of Child SAs

-The initiator of an optimized rekey request sends a CREATE_CHILD_SA request with the OPTIMIZED_REKEY notify payload containing the new Security Parameter Index (SPI) for the new Child SA.
+The initiator of an optimized rekey request sends a CREATE_CHILD_SA request with the OPTIMIZED_REKEY notify payload containing the new SPI for the new Child SA.
 It omits the SA and TS payloads.
 If the Child SA being rekeyed was negotiated with Perfect Forward Secrecy (PFS), a KEi payload is included as well.
 If no PFS was negotiated for the Child SA being rekeyed, a KEi payload is not included.
+If the Child SA being rekeyed was created with IP compression, then IPCOMP_SUPPORTED notifications MUST be sent as they contain the required updated Compression Parameter Indexes (CPIs).

 The responder of an optimized rekey request performs the same process.
 It includes the OPTIMIZED_REKEY notify with its new SPI for the new Child SA and omits the SA and TS payloads.
-Depending on the PFS negotiation of the Child SA being rekeyed, the responder includes a KEr payload.
+Depending on the PFS and IP compression negotiation of the Child SA being rekeyed, the responder correspondingly includes a KEr payload and/or the IPCOMP_SUPPORTED Notify payload.

 Both parties send their nonce payloads just as they would do for a regular Child SA rekey.

 Using the old SPI from the REKEY_SA payload and the two new SPIs respectively from the initiator and responder's OPTIMIZED_REKEY payloads, both parties can perform the Child SA rekey operation.

-Notify payloads that can affect the Child SA properties, such as USE_TRANSPORT_MODE, ESP_TFC_PADDING_NOT_SUPPORTED, ROHC_SUPPORTED [RFC5857] or USE_AGGFRAG [RFC9347] MUST NOT be sent.
-The responder MUST fail the rekey and reply error if it receives these notifications in the optimized rekey request.
-All the properties (except the key) of the Child SA being rekeyed MUST be inherited to the one newly created by the optimized rekey.
+Except for the key and identification information such as the SPI and CPI, all other properties of the Child SA being rekeyed MUST be inherited to the one newly created by the optimized rekey.
+Notify payloads that can affect these properties, such as USE_TRANSPORT_MODE, ESP_TFC_PADDING_NOT_SUPPORTED, ROHC_SUPPORTED [RFC5857] or USE_AGGFRAG [RFC9347] MUST NOT be sent.
-If the Child SA being rekeyed was created with IP compression, then IPCOMP_SUPPORTED notifications MUST be sent as they contain the required updated Compression Parameter Indexes (CPIs).

 The CREATE_CHILD_SA message exchange in this case is shown below: